yashpasu/yashpasu/README.md

 Software Developer
 ------------------

-I am Yashas and I am currently working as a Full-Time Software Developer aswell as pursuing a univeristy degree in BSc (Hons) Software Development for Business.
+I am Yashas and I am currently working as a Full-Time Software Developer as well as pursuing a university degree in BSc (Hons) Software Development for Business.
 I am currently gaining skills in:

 * .Net Development